openedx/edx-platform/README.rst

 Purpose
 *******
-The `Open edX Platform <https://openedx.org>`_ is a service-oriented platform for authoring and delivering online learning at any scale.
+The `Open edX Platform <https://openedx.org>`_ enables the authoring and delivery of online learning at any scale.
 The platform is written in Python and JavaScript and makes extensive use of the Django framework.
 At the highest level, the platform is composed of a monolith, some independently deployable applications (IDAs), and